 - It may also be Xpaths or a CSS Selector

-For those who are getting started with Automation testing, the most difficult part is to find unbreakable reliable Element locators of an Application.
-Testsigma provides a Chrome Extension that can inspect and record the element details automatically.
+For those getting started with Automation testing, finding unbreakable reliable Element locators of an Application is the most challenging part.
+Testsigma provides a Chrome Extension that automatically inspects and records the element details.

-You could also manually inspect an element if you are familiar with HTML basics.
+You could also manually inspect an element if familiar with HTML basics.

-You may store the UI identifiers while creating Test Steps or you may skip this part and create empty UI identifiers and fill the details later.
+You may store the UI identifiers while creating Test Steps or skip this part, create empty UI identifiers, and fill the details later.

 Let’s try the latter.
-In the create UI Identifier page, there is a link to add the extension to the Chrome browser as shown in the image.
+The create UI Identifier page has a link to add the extension to the Chrome browser as shown in the image.